EskoSalaka/mtg-gql-api/README.md

 from scratch as well as updating the current data such as latest pricing & rulings information.
 With sqlite, you can get started and build the database with barely any setup at all

+### Status of the project

+The project is now pretty much usable for the current features.
+There are still a few more things to iron out.

 ### List of features

 - Create & update the database automatically by using the available bulk data from scryfall
-- Paginate Card data
+- Paginate and query data like Cards and Rulings
-- Make complex queries to search for Cards and Sets by using a Sequelize-like JSON 'Where' filter from the client-side
+- Make complex queries to search for various entities by using a Sequelize-like JSON 'Where' filter from the client-side

 Currently, the following scryfall mtg data and related functionalities are supported by the API: